ashleygould/myamazingapp/doc/source/solution_4.rst

 In this scenario the ECS Cluster is defined using the Fargate Launch Type.
 This greatly simplifies AWS Resource coding and cluster maintenance.
 However, it precludes the use of EFS.
-Instead, the application now uses AWS API calls (AWS SDK for Ruby) to post uploaded files to an S3 bucket.
+Instead, the application now uses AWS API calls (`AWS SDK for Ruby`_) to post uploaded files to an S3 bucket.

 User stats data and weekly reports are now also posted to an S3 bucket.
-A CloudFront distribution is created to serve these reports.
+Weekly reports are served using a CloudFront distribution.

 :ref:`solution_4_details`